notdodgeball/vagrant-story-lua-script/README.md

 * drawSaveButton
 * drawLoadButton

-__gui.lua__ implements the output process, and some helpers
+__gui.lua__ implements the output process, and some helpers:
 * drawRectangle
 * text
 * addmessage

-__out.lua__ File to replace the content of output.lua to enable drawing into the screen.
+__out.lua__ is the file to replace the content of output.lua to enable drawing into the screen.

 Showcase video of older version:
 [![Showcase video](https://i3.ytimg.com/vi/Wyxv00NZJdc/maxresdefault.jpg)](https://youtu.be/Wyxv00NZJdc)